pingcap/tiflow/README.md

 ## Executor

 Executor is the worker process to run the tasks.
-It receives `submit tasks` request from Master.

 ## Master-Client

 Master-Client is set to interact with master.
-Right now it only supports `submit-job` command.

 ## Demo

-the job of demo workload is devided to two parts:

-- Producer
-  - **Producer task** produces data continously.
-Every record has a table-id, ddl-version and a mark indicating whether it is a ddl record or data record. `Producer Task` shuffles records to different `Binlog task` to downstream side.
-  - **Binlog task** serves as a server to provide recorder.
-It is only in charge to data transferring.
-- Consumer
-  - **receive task** receives records from a single grpc stream which connects to a **Binlog task**.
-It passes on data to `Syncer Task`.
-  - **Syncer task** processes `DDL` record.
-It is supposed to wait all the other DDL with same version compeleted.
-  - **Sink task** writes the record to a local file, and records the ending time.

-### demonstration
+TODO

+# Deploy Demonstration

+## Single Master and Single Executor on Two Nodes

-#### Start Master
+### Start Master on Single Node

 ```[shell]
-./bin/master --config ./cmd/master/example.toml
+./bin/master --config=./sample/config/master.toml --master-addr 0.0.0.0:10240 --advertise-addr http://${ip0}:10240
 ```

-We can also start multiple masters
+Replace **ip0** with your advertising ip.

+### Start Executor

 ```[shell]
-# start two server masters
-./bin/master --config ./cmd/master/example1.toml &
-./bin/master --config ./cmd/master/example2.toml &
-# join a new one
-./bin/master --config ./cmd/master/example3.toml &
+./bin/executor --config=./sample/config/executor.toml --join ${ip0}:10240 --worker-addr 0.0.0.0:10241 --advertise-addr ${ip1}:10241
 ```

-#### Start Executor 1, 2
+Replace **ip1** with your advertising executor ip.

+## Three Master and One Executor on Three Nodes

+Scaling out executor is quite simple.
+Right now we only support static config of masters, without scaling in and out dynamically.

+In this case, we assume three node ips are ip0, ip1 and ip2.
+Replace them with real ip or hostname when operating.

+### Start Master on Node (ip0)

 ```[shell]
-./bin/executor --config ./cmd/executor/example.toml
+./bin/master --name=ip0 --config=./sample/config/master.toml --master-addr 0.0.0.0:10240 --advertise-addr http://${ip0}:10240 --peer-urls 0.0.0.0:8291 --advertise-peer-urls http://${ip0}:8291 --initial-cluster ip0=http://${ip0}:8291,ip1=http://${ip1}:8291,ip2=http://${ip2}:8291
 ```

-change the `worker-addr` field in toml, and start another executor.

-#### submit a job
+Note that --name can be any names, but has to be different from other two masters.

+Deploying masters for ip1 and ip2 are similar.

+### Start Executor on Node (ip0)

 ```[shell]
-./bin/master-client submit-job --master-addr 127.0.0.1:10240 --config ./cmd/master-client/bench-example.toml
+./bin/executor --config=./sample/config/executor.toml --join ${ip0}:10240,${ip1}:10240,${ip2}:10240 --worker-addr 0.0.0.0:10241 --advertise-addr ${ip0}:10241
 ```

-#### kill an executor

-Then the tasks will be scheduled automatically.